tidev/titanium-docs/docs/api/titanium/ui/window.md

 "[View Animation](https://developer.android.com/guide/topics/resources/animation-resource.html#View)"
 in Android's Resources documentation.
-After creating an animation resource file, you can place it under `platform/android/res/anim` in your Titanium project folder and it will be packaged in your app's APK and then available via [Titanium.App.Android.R](Titanium.App.Android.R).
+After creating an animation resource file, you can place it under `platform/android/res/anim` in your Titanium project folder and it will be packaged in your app's APK and then available via <Titanium.App.Android.R>.

 ### Material design transitions in Android